emnify/product-docs/docs/services/sms.md

 The emnify platform supports:

-- Mobile originated (MO) SMS – SMS sent from the device with the emnify SIM
+- Mobile originated (MO) SMS – SMS sent from the device with the emnify eSIM
-- Mobile terminated (MT) SMS – SMS that are destined for a device with the emnify SIM
+- Mobile terminated (MT) SMS – SMS that are destined for a device with the emnify eSIM
-- Peer-to-Peer (P2P) SMS – SMS sent from a device with any SIM to a device with the emnify SIM
+- Peer-to-Peer (P2P) SMS – SMS sent from a device with any eSIM to a device with the emnify eSIM
 - Application- to-peer (A2P) SMS – The SMS is sent and received on an application

 The scenarios above can be activated and deactivated in the device policies to prevent misuse (e.g., P2P SMS).